amitjohney/sylvatest/environment-values/README.md

   - 8443
 ```

-You must also pay attention to null values, as helm interprets them as an [instrution to delete the corresponding key](https://helm.sh/docs/chart_template_guide/values_files/#deleting-a-default-key), which is fairly different from typical dict merge behaviour:
+You must also pay attention to null values, as Helm interprets them as an [instrution to delete the corresponding key](https://helm.sh/docs/chart_template_guide/values_files/#deleting-a-default-key), which is fairly different from typical dict merge behaviour:

 ```
 CHART VALUES.YAML: